Thermo Fisher Scientific (NYSE:TMO) Releases FY 2021 Earnings Guidance

-Thermo Fisher Scientific declared that its board has authorized a stock repurchase plan on Thursday, September 23rd that authorizes the company to buyback $3.00 billion in shares.
-This buyback authorization authorizes the medical research company to repurchase up to 1.3% of its shares through open market purchases.
-Shares buyback plans are typically a sign that the company’s leadership believes its shares are undervalued.
+Thermo Fisher Scientific (NYSE:TMO) last announced its earnings results on Wednesday, July 28th.
+The medical research company reported $5.60 earnings per share for the quarter, topping the Zacks’ consensus estimate of $5.51 by $0.09.
+Thermo Fisher Scientific had a net margin of 22.47% and a return on equity of 29.43%.
+The company had revenue of $9.27 billion during the quarter, compared to the consensus estimate of $8.75 billion.
+As a group, equities research analysts forecast that Thermo Fisher Scientific will post 22.07 earnings per share for the current year.

+Several equities research analysts have recently commented on TMO shares.
+Citigroup lifted their price target on shares of Thermo Fisher Scientific from $535.00 to $620.00 and gave the stock a neutral rating in a research report on Monday, September 20th.
+JPMorgan Chase & Co. boosted their price objective on shares of Thermo Fisher Scientific from $600.00 to $700.00 and gave the company an overweight rating in a report on Monday, September 20th.
+KeyCorp boosted their price objective on shares of Thermo Fisher Scientific from $555.00 to $710.00 and gave the company an overweight rating in a report on Monday, September 20th.
+Argus boosted their price objective on shares of Thermo Fisher Scientific from $530.00 to $600.00 and gave the company a buy rating in a report on Wednesday, August 4th.
+Finally, Robert W. Baird boosted their price objective on shares of Thermo Fisher Scientific from $545.00 to $550.00 and gave the company an outperform rating in a report on Wednesday, June 23rd.
+One analyst has rated the stock with a sell rating, four have issued a hold rating, fifteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat, the stock presently has a consensus rating of Buy and a consensus target price of $599.55.

-In other news, CEO Marc N. Casper sold 10,000 shares of the firm’s stock in a transaction dated Wednesday, August 4th.
-The shares were sold at an average price of $539.05, for a total value of $5,390,500.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, Director Jim P. Manzi sold 572 shares of the stock in a transaction that occurred on Friday, July 30th.
+In other Thermo Fisher Scientific news, Director Jim P. Manzi sold 572 shares of the company’s stock in a transaction on Friday, July 30th.
 The shares were sold at an average price of $536.54, for a total transaction of $306,900.88.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, CEO Marc N. Casper sold 10,000 shares of the company’s stock in a transaction on Wednesday, August 4th.
+The stock was sold at an average price of $539.05, for a total transaction of $5,390,500.00.
 The disclosure for this sale can be found here.
 Insiders own 0.44% of the company’s stock.

 Thermo Fisher Scientific, Inc engages in the provision of analytical instruments, equipment, reagents and consumables, software and services for research, analysis, discovery, and diagnostics.
 It operates through the following segments: Life Sciences Solutions, Analytical Instruments, Specialty Diagnostics, and Laboratory Products and Services.